By using this website you agree to our terms of use :

 These Terms and Conditions shall be construed according to English Law.

-Resolution of disputes between Common Unity and any Website User
+Resolution of disputes between Common Unity/Forward For Life and any Website User

-Disputes between Common Unity and each Website User regarding the Website (and the Website User’s use of it) and these Terms and Conditions shall be subject to the exclusive jurisdiction of the English courts
+Disputes between Common Unity/Forward For Life and each Website User regarding the Website (and the Website User’s use of it) and these Terms and Conditions shall be subject to the exclusive jurisdiction of the English courts

 Waiver

-No waiver of any rights or powers of Common Unity under these Terms and Conditions is valid unless made in writing, and clearly indicating that it is a waiver of a right or power.
+No waiver of any rights or powers of Common Unity/Forward For Life under these Terms and Conditions is valid unless made in writing, and clearly indicating that it is a waiver of a right or power.

 Severability